This configuration applies to Retailarc Merchandise Enterprise Edition.

-This diagram shows a centralized payment gateway and an application server to back-office systems, though these are integration add-ons and not part of the out-of-the-box solution.
+This diagram shows the configuration for three stores, two of which have three POS terminals and the other a single terminal.
+It also shows a centralized payment gateway and an application server to back-office systems, though these are integration add-ons and not part of the out-of-the-box solution.

 Each Store Terminal runs the Retailarc Enterprise POS application.